veres-one/docs.veres.one/docs/network/governors.md

 ## Decisions Making Process

+The Board of Governors will not typically set policy, such as setting pricing and making technical decisions, for the Veres One Project.
+Policy will be deliberated by the Veres One Community Group.
+Once consensus is reached the Community Group will present a proposal to the Board of Governors for review.
+If the Board of Governors determines that the proposal does not conflict with the Mission of the Veres One Project the Board of Governors will approve the proposal.
+If they determine that the proposal does conflict with the Mission they will reject the proposal and provide an explanation for the rejection to the Community Group.

 All non-time sensitive decisions made by the Board of Directors must be made by consensus which is defined as general agreement with no principled objections.